-Mode of Submission: All papers and poems will either be submitted as MS Word (.doc or .docx) documents to the instructor's email or physical copy.
+Mode of Submission: All papers and poems will be submitted as MS Word (.doc or .docx) documents to E-learning and a physical copy.
 Final drafts should be polished and presented in a professional manner.
 All papers and poems must be in 12-point Times New Roman font.
 Poems should be single-spaced and include your name, the date, and the assignment number.
 Essays must be double-spaced with 1-inch margins.
 Please use correct MLA formatting and citation style for critical writing.